Common Searches: tours, visa, pizza, wildlife

 3. Stick to Basic Accommodation

-Simple rooms can be available for less than 150 baht a night, or you can share with another bargain hunter to split costs.
+Simple rooms at a hostel can be available for 200-300 Thai baht per night, or you can share with another bargain hunter to split costs.
 Dorm rooms are even cheaper and still available in some areas, or you could travel in traditional Thai style and bed down in a local temple for free.

 4. Travel Overnight

-You can go a long way for very few baht on overnight trains, and save a few hundred baht by not needing a room for the night.
+You can go a long way for very few baht on Thailand’s overnight trains, and save a few hundred baht by not needing a room for the night.
 Buses are more expensive, more dangerous, but they cover more routes.
+Personally, we NEVER ride overnight buses or long-distance buses.
+We have seen too many catch on fire.
+They are old, not well taken care of, and there seems to be no authority whatsoever on public transportation safety.

 5. Use Local Transport

 Local buses and, songthaews (shared taxis) go everywhere, if a little slowly at times.
-Third-class rail is cheaper and slower still, though the rail network is pretty limited.
+Third-class rail is cheaper and slower still, though the rail network is rather limited.

 6. Thumbing a Ride